lpinzari/sql-psql-udy/02_joins_sql/07_join_visual_diagram.md

 ![tabulaeq](./images/32_tabular.png)

-In this example, we illustrated how to use the positional index to described the tabular representation of an instance table.
+In this example, we illustrated how to use the positional index to describe the tabular representation of an instance table.
 This notation assumes a Natural order between rows in a table.

 This, however, begs the question: `What does it mean to be in order and how do we specify that?`